GrapeCity/ComponentOne-WinForms-Samples/NetFramework/PrintDocument/C1FlexGridPrintable2/README.md

 ____
 #### Provides classes allowing you to print a C1FlexGrid using C1PrintDocument.
 ____
-Note that this sample replaces the C1FlexGridPrintable sample.

-This sample provides a C1FlexGridPrinter library that allows you to print, Preview, or export a C1FlexGrid using the C1PrintDocument component (which is a part of the ComponentOne Reports for WinForms product).
+This sample provides a C1FlexGridPrinter library that allows you to print, Preview, or export a C1FlexGrid using the C1PrintDocument component.

 The subdirectories included in this sample contain: